Salmon-Computer-Vision/salmon-computer-vision/utils/docs/README-cloning.md

 For example, one hostname for the Koeye river is `HIRMD-koeye-jetson-0`.
 This is the hostname of the organization with the ID HIRMD for the Koeye river.
 This one was a normal Jetson Nano for the first camera of the weir.
+A second device for the second camera was named `HIRMD-koeye-jetson-1`, incrementing one to differentiate.

 To prevent sudo warnings due to the new hostname, edit `/etc/hosts` with the new hostname: